ChrisHutchinson1982/CV/README.md

 I thrive when working within a team on a shared goal and am always on hand to support others to ensure everyone is getting the most out of the experience.

-- While at HSBC, I collaborated with operations and data specialists to automate the departments global reporting infrastructure.
+While at HSBC, I collaborated with operations and data specialists to automate the departments global reporting infrastructure.
 Working as a successful team to overcome technical challenges, we developed an easy-to-use tool that identified areas of opportunity contributing to a 7% improvement in Customer Service results.

-- Adopting a nurturing leadership approach when managing a team based in India, I proudly oversaw a high proportion of the team in gaining promotions at HSBC.
+Adopting a nurturing leadership approach when managing a team based in India, I proudly oversaw a high proportion of the team in gaining promotions at HSBC.

-- On the Software Development bootcamp, when working as part of an agile team in group projects or during the more formal learning weeks, if someone in the cohort needed some support, I made sure I was available to help them get through their blocker.
+As Makers, when working as part of an agile team in group projects or during the more formal learning weeks, if someone in the cohort needed some support, I made sure I was available to help them get through their blocker.

 ### **Fast and Independent Learner**